hci-lab-um/heuristics-for-test-tool-design/How-To/Case_Studies/About-the-Case-Studies.md

 The six case studies are:

+- an evaluation by a tool-using organisation of a vendor tool;
+- a review of in-house test automation suites by the automation team leaders and test architect responsible for them;
+- a vendor review of the design for a new feature for a tool;
+- a planning session for a tool acquisition;
+- setting an organisational tooling strategy;
+- reviewing customer queries about a tool to look for patterns.

 They are summarised below, with links to the full case study descriptions.

 ## Case Study 1 Evaluating a Vendor Tool